In a Nutshell

 If your credit isn’t great, you may want to hold off on buying a home so you have more time to work on your credit, which might help you get a better interest rate on a mortgage.

-Even though you haven’t purchased a home yet, you’ll want to start thinking about what your budget would look like after buying a home.
+And even though you haven’t purchased a home yet, you’ll want to start thinking about what your budget would look like after buying a home.
 Assess your current spending habits and how much room you have in your budget to take on new expenses, including the mortgage, homeowners insurance, property taxes and periodic home maintenance costs.
-Buying a home that you can comfortably afford is ideal.

 - To find out what your total available funds are, tally up your savings and any investments you’re willing to sell, considering tax and other potential consequences.